gravitational/teleport/rfd/0129-discovery-name-templating.md

 in the resource name.

-Since discovered resource names will be longer and more tedious to use, we should support resource name prefixes and label matching in `tsh` for better UX.
+Since discovered resource names will be longer and more tedious to use, we should support resource name prefixes and label matching in `tsh`, Teleport Connect, and the web UI for better UX.

 Relevant issue:
 - https://github.com/gravitational/teleport/issues/22438